skippyr/revelio/README.md

 # revelio
-A program that reveals info about file system entries on Linux, such as: contents, type, permissions, ownership and modified date.
+A program that reveals info about file system entries on Linux, such as: their contents, type, permissions, ownership and modified date.

 ## Requirements
-In order to build it, you will only need a C compiler, like `tcc`.
+In order to build it, you will only need a C99 compiler, like `tcc`.

 ## Installation
 - Compile the file `revelio.c`.